wakabibrian/Learning_HTML_CSS_SASS/02_HTML_Fundamentals/Lesson1.md

    li element - li - list item; creates a list inside ol or ul

 NOTE: Elements inside the parent elements are the child elements

+## Images and Attributes

+img element: For adding images (No closing tag)
+We use attributes
+Attributes are pieces of data which we can use to describe elements e.g for images

+- src attribute: Describing the source from which the browser should read
+- alt attribute: Alternative text; text that should describe what the image is about alt helps search engines to know what is in the image alt helps blind people to use our website (Screen reader reads the alternative text) alt also displays the text incase the image is not found
+- width attribute: specifies the width
+- height attribute: specifies the height